 The Part That Doesn’t Work for Everyone

-The 48-hour lead time is real and it matters.
-There is no version of this service where you decide what’s for dinner at 4:00 PM and it arrives at 6:00 PM.
+Tre’dish is not a same-day service.
+There is no version where you decide what’s for dinner at 4 PM and it arrives at 6 PM.

-This isn’t a gap they haven’t gotten around to fixing.
-It’s the reason the steak is 30% cheaper.
-Batch delivery on a fixed schedule is what allows them to source overnight and keep the supply chain short.
-The model works because you give them notice; they give you the wholesale price in return.
+Batch delivery on a fixed schedule is still what keeps the supply chain short and the prices low.
+The model works because you give them notice; they give you lower prices in return.

 If your meal planning horizon is “what do I feel like tonight,” this won’t work for you.
-If you do a regular weekly shop and can think two days ahead, you’re exactly who the model was built for.
+If you do a regular weekly shop and can think a day or two ahead, you’re exactly who the model was built for.

 Where Tre’dish Delivers in the GTA

 Tre’dish currently delivers across the GTA.
-Coverage includes areas like Grimsby, Guelph, Richmond Hill and Scarborough.
+Coverage includes areas like Guelph, Richmond Hill and Scarborough.
 It radiates out from their hub, so the reliable way to check is to plug your postal code into their site before assuming you’re in or out.
+Note that some outlying areas including Burlington, Hamilton, Kitchener-Waterloo, Brantford, and Grimsby are not yet on the full 6-day schedule.
+Check your postal code for current availability.

 Is Tre’dish the Cheapest Grocery Delivery in the GTA?